-Dr. Ann Pegoraro is a professor in the Department of Management and the Lang Chair in Sport Management in the Gordon S. Lang School of Business and Economics.
+Dr. Ann Pegoraro is the Lang Chair in Sport Management in the Gordon S. Lang School of Business and Economics and professor in the Department of Management.
 She is also the co-director of the National Network for Research on Gender Equity in Canadian Sport and the director of the International Institute for Sport Business and Leadership.

 In May, TSN reported Hockey Canada and the Canadian Hockey League settled a lawsuit with a woman who alleged she was assaulted by members of a gold medal-winning World Junior Team.
 The federal minister of sport, Pascale St-Onge, has since announced an audit to investigate whether taxpayer dollars were used to settle the suit.

 The situation is “yet another example” of the problems the Canadian sport system faces, says Pegoraro.

 “The Canadian sport system seems to consistently demonstrate a culture that’s supportive of ignoring and covering up issues in support of winning,” she says.

 Freezing Hockey Canada’s funding is one way to start addressing some of the cultural issues – many of which have been brought to light recently by athletes in the system, she added.

 “The recent announcements and investments to address safe sport in Canada are likely to come into play around how Hockey Canada handles abuse allegations and investigations,” she continued, referencing the declaration by St-Onge of a safe sport crisis in Canada.